-The City intends to engage stakeholders in each CPA on a five-year cycle.
-Every four months, City staff will work with stakeholders in one CPA to assess development, demographic, and health trends; identify important character elements in neighborhoods and special places; recommend changes to Comp Plan policies or zoning regulations to address issues; update Rank 2 Facility Plans; and prioritize capital projects and partnerships that can leverage opportunities for area revitalization and enhancement (see Appendix D for a more detailed description of the CPA assessment process).
+The City intends to engage stakeholders in each CPA on a 10-year cycle.
+City staff will work with stakeholders in two CPAs per year to assess development, demographic, and health trends; identify important character elements in neighborhoods and special places; recommend changes to Comp Plan policies or zoning regulations to address issues; review Rank 2 Facility Plans; and understand community priorities for capital projects and partnerships that can leverage opportunities for area revitalization and enhancement (see Appendix E for a more detailed description of the CPA assessment process).

-Over the course of four years, these CPA assessments will be documented for all of the City's CPAs.
-On the fifth year, City staff will compile and compare information gathered and update the Comp Plan.
-Policies developed through the assessment process for each CPA will be found in Goal4.3 of this chapter and can be updated, along with adjustments to Center or Corridor types or boundaries and policies related to other Comp Plan elements.
+Over the course of six years, these CPA assessments will be documented for all of the City's CPAs.
+On the 7th and 8th year, City staff will compile and compare information gathered and update the Comp Plan.
+Policies developed through the assessment process for each CPA will be found in Goal 4.3 of this chapter and can be updated, along with adjustments to Center or Corridor types or boundaries and policies related to other Comp Plan elements.